 The new tax reform bill has brought on a myriad of changes for small business owners.
 Use our 2019 tax guide to create a strategy to lower your tax bill and avoid penalties.

-In 2017, Congress overhauled our tax system and passed the Tax Cuts and Jobs Act — The biggest change to tax law since 1986.
-While some of the biggest changes mainly affect larger companies, there are a number of adjustments that will impact sole proprietors, LLCs, and other types of small businesses.
+In 2017, Congress passed the Tax Cuts and Jobs Act — the biggest change to tax law since 1986.
+While act mainly affects larger companies, there are a number of adjustments that will impact sole proprietors, LLCs, and other types of small businesses.

 There are two significant 2019 tax law changes that business owners should be aware of.
 First, if your business is classified as an S corporation, partnership, or sole proprietorship, your new tax rate is 20%.
 This means that under the new law, pass-through businesses that generate less than the income limit ($315,000 in income if married, or $157,500 if single), will be able to deduct 20% of their income.
 For example, if your small business generates $100,000 in profits, you’ll be able to deduct $20,000 from your income taxes.